Health Encyclopedia

 • Consider a phone or Internet-based app that reminds you to take your medicine.

-• Keep your medicines out of reach from children.
+• Keep your medicines in a secure location.
+Be sure they are stored in child-proof containers and out of the reach of children.

 Take medicine as directed